 stimulating factors (G-CSF) or granulocyte-macrophage colony stimulating

 factors (GM-CSF).
-They are given as shots under your skin.
-People usually get a
+They are most often given as shots under your skin.

 How It Works

 form of something that is produced naturally by your body.
 These drugs help

 your bone marrow make new

 Why It Is Used

 When you have chemotherapy for cancer,